-Everest's 100 years of destiny and death on the roof the world
+Everest's 100 years of destiny and death on the roof of the world

 Says Storti, "The climbing equipment was very primitive, the clothes also.
 The boots were cloth and not leather.
 And so if storms came up -- the main risk on Everest is the weather not the terrain, except from the north -- they risk serious frostbite."

-Dzierzak says that there been a number of major technological developments in equipment between the 1920s and now, primarily in climbing clothing and equipment.
+Pilson says that there been a number of major technological developments in equipment between the 1920s and now, primarily in climbing clothing and equipment.
 "Modern advancements in fabric design and synthetic insulation have really changed the game in mountaineering.
 Waterproof-breathable fabrics that we take for granted today, like Gore-Tex, were truly revolutionary when they first hit the market in the late 1960s."

-As for equipment, "Mallory and his fellow climbers used hemp ropes, hobnail boots, wooden ice axes, and metal pitons to climb," says Dzierzak.
+As for equipment, "Mallory and his fellow climbers used hemp ropes, hobnail boots, wooden ice axes, and metal pitons to climb," says Pilson.
 "These were cutting-edge pieces of equipment in the 1920s, but they can't perform as well as the nylon ropes, crampons, and metal ice axes that we use today."

 Everest in the 21st century